AchieveNL/AchieveNL/README.md

 ```

-### Warning: Do not push your code to the main repository dirrectly ⛔️⛔️
+### Warning: Do not push your code to the main repository directly ⛔️⛔️

 * Create a new pull request and check for the pipeline to be green.
 * Wait for code review, if everything is looking good it will be merged by the lead developers into the `main`